San Gimignano Tuscany, Italy Travel Guide

 Explore Porta San Giovanni (main south entrance), Porta San Matteo (north), Porta Querce, Porta San Jacopo, and Porta delle Fonti.

 Remains of an old fortress at the highest point within the walls.
-Offers gardens, walking paths, and panoramic views, especially at sunset.
+Offers gardens, walking paths, and panoramic views, notably at sundown.

 Ancient public washing facilities located just outside Porta delle Fonti, offering insight into medieval daily life.